mkettune/temporal-gpt/README.txt

   Warning: Do not change the value of frame_time as some parts of the code were not updated to support other values.

-  Run your batch configuration script with Python 3.
+  Run your batch configuration script with Python 3.1 or later.
       Example: python generate_crytek_sponza.py my_batch

   This will create configuration files into ‘cluster/configs/’ with